Historic Tours UK (Formerly Historic Tours UK & Greece)

 Overview:

 I will offer the Great English Cities tour every year with different locations.
-For the inaugural tour, we will explore three great English Cathedral cities and their environs from their ancient roots through their wealthy Medieval period to the present.
-Salisbury, Norwich and York each played a very important role in the development of English history and retain many beautiful traces of that rich past.
+In 2026, we will explore three eastern cathedral cities and their environs from their ancient roots through their wealthy Medieval period to the present.
+Norwich, Lincoln and York each played a very important role in the development of English history and retain many beautiful traces of that rich past.
 All benefited from the wool trade.
+Lincoln and York were both Roman legionary fortresses.
 Norwich and York vied for the position of second city in England in the Middle Ages.
-On our travel days, we will stop at the Ashmolean Museum in Oxford and the Castle and Cathedral in Lincoln.
-Stonehenge, Avebury and Sutton Hoo are iconic sites in the tour, along with Salisbury and Norwich Cathedrals and York Minster.
-Guildhalls and museums, York city walls and the beautiful Georgian Fairfax House add interest to this varied and in-depth exploration of four millennia.
+On our travel days we will stop at Walsingham Abbey and shrine in Norfolk and Beverley Minster in the East Riding of Yorkshire.
+Sutton Hoo and Walsingham are iconic sites in the tour along with Norwich, Lincoln Cathedrals and York Minster.
+Guildhalls and museums, York city walls, riverside walks in Norwich and the beautiful Georgian Fairfax House add interest to this varied and in-depth exploration of the last two thousand years.

 The tour is exciting and full but does leave you time to explore on your own in the beautiful cities in which we stay.
 I’m happy to give you recommendations about other sites, restaurants, etc. There will be significant walking at various sites and a degree of vigour is necessary.